CARRIER AND TOOLS

 – with pockets, through holes and vacuum groves

-- usable with temporary bonding and debonding
+Temporary bonding and debonding

 Glass is used as a carrier wafer material due to its mechanical stability and chemical resistance.
 All PLANOPTIK Carrier Wafers can be reused up to 30 times (depending on the details of the use process).
 In order to reduce the risk of bow or warp, the cte-match between semiconductor device wafers from e.g. Si, GaAs, InP or SiC can be adjusted by using different types of glass.
 The transparency of glass is not only used for the laser debonding process but furthermore for in-process inspection.
 Also, laser markings or QR-codes can be implemented for process traceability.